puppetlabs/puppet-docs/source/guides/modules.markdown

              facter/
           templates/
           README

+*NOTE: In Puppet versions prior to 0.25.0 the `lib` directory was named `plugins`.
+Other directory names are unchanged.*

 Each module must contain a init.pp manifest file at the specified location.
 This manifest file can contain all the classes associated